Runnetty1/Astero/README.md

 Info
 =======================

-this project has exeeded Githubs max size, and without me beeing able to pay for larger size, it wil not be updated for a while!
-However the project is still being worked on :)

-This is all the files used for Astero made in Unity Engine (https://unity.com) Put all the files inside the Asset folder in the Unity project.
+This project has exeeded Githubs max size, So i will no longer upload all the other files for the project.
+I will keep the scripts folder updated as i work on the game.
-Open the Singleplayer scene in the scen folder to see most of the working systems.

-> Readme is not fully set up yet.

 Astero is a 2D Space RPG, planned to be a single- and multiplayer sandbox.
 Players will  get the abillity to explore several solar systems, conquer worlds, trade and transport goods, mine resources, create and command a fleet of millitary /  civilian transport and resource gatherering spaceships as well as space stations and defences.